Shocker-lov-t/BuddyDome/README.md

         ]
     }

-        -Create an IAM user
+   Create an IAM user

             >>>In AWS Look for IAM service
             >>>Create an IAM user with S3 Policy
             >>>Generate Access key and secret key and note them down

-        -Go to your Django project and first install two libraries using following command
+   Go to your Django project and first install two libraries using following command

-              >>>pip install boto3 django-storages
+             pip install boto3 django-storages

-        -Add Following in settings.py file
+   Add Following in settings.py file

               import boto3
               from storages.backends.s3boto3 import S3Boto3Storage